 If your employer contributes more than the annual IRS limit, the excess contributions will automatically go into a Rabbi Trust account.

-There are no minimum retirement contribution requirements, and you can change the amount you contribute as often as you like as long as your total contributions stay within the IRS limits.
-Even if you got a late start, you may be eligible to make catch-up contributions, based on your age.
+There are no minimum retirement contribution requirements, and you can change the amount you contribute as often as you like as long as your total contributions stay within the IRS annual limits.
+Even if you got a late start, you can make additional catch-up contributions if you're age 50 or older.

 - If you leave your job before the end of a plan year, your employer may take back the unearned contribution amount.